estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D68
+iOS and Swift.
+Forgot to post this yesterday.
+More on the menu bar app.

 ### R1D67
 iOS and Swift.
 Got distracted with an idea for a Mac OS menu bar app.
 No work on my iOS app today, but learned a lot!